awalvie/go-strom/steps_taken.md

 #### Parse torrent file

-Write a parser for the torrent file and stick the data into a structure.
+- What format is a torrent file written in?
+Bencode

+- Can you write a library for it?
+If not what package can read it?